Cracked Pot Meditations – The Art of Offense

 Goal

-In a lot of ways, the world with humans is very young.
-People found ways to getting and maintaining power and that meant creating an us versus them society.
-Slavery is still practiced in our world by societies we respect.
+In many ways, the world with humans is very young—people invent ways to gain and maintain power, which means creating a us-versus-them society.
+Sacrifice is still practiced in our world by societies we respect.

 If you are offended by people who are easily offended, you have never had to fear for your life.

-“They” are getting louder and you are getting worried about losing your privilage.
+“They” are getting louder, and you are getting worried about losing your privilege.

 Namaste, whitey!